xAbdalla/CyberTalents-Blue-Team-Scholarship-2023/Units/SOC-Analyst/WormSeen/Readme.md

 First of all, we need to extract the zip file using the password **infected**. from that we can find an excutable file called **worm.exe**.

 Let's do some basic analysis on this file.
-I used a program called **[Detect It Easy](https://github.com/horsicq/Detect-It-Easy)** for determining types of file.
+I used a program called **[Detect It Easy](https://github.com/horsicq/Detect-It-Easy)** for determining type of the file.

 <p align="center">
     <img src="./1.png">
 </p>

-As we can see, this file has been packed using **PyINstaller**.
-So, we need to unpack it using **[PyInstaller Extractor](https://github.com/extremecoders-re/pyinstxtractor)**.
+As we can see, this file has been packed using **PyInstaller**.
+We need to unpack it using **[PyInstaller Extractor](https://github.com/extremecoders-re/pyinstxtractor)**.

 <p align="center">
     <img src="./2.png">